aryangupta-455/house_prediction_project/README.md

 ---

-## 🤖 LLM Integration (Hugging Face)
+🤖 LLM Integration (Google Gemini)

-Integrated a pretrained LLM via Hugging Face to:
+Integrated Google’s Gemini LLM to:

-- Answer user questions in natural language
+Answer user questions in natural language

-- Explain predictions
+Explain predictions and insights
-- Offer data-driven insights interactively

-**Example queries:**

-- "Why is my predicted price high?"
+Provide interactive, context-aware advice for housing and investment decisions

+Example queries:

+"Should I buy this house at this price?"

+"What factors make this property a good investment?"

-- "Which feature affects price the most?"
+"Which features affect the predicted price the most?"

 ---